Back to California

 Energy Program for Cleaner Buildings: Adding a Member to an Advisory Board

-This law requires the State Energy Resources Conservation and Development Commission (Energy Commission) to add one member, chosen by its Executive Director, to the Low-Income Oversight Board that advises on issues related to low-income utility customers.
+This law requires the State Energy Resources Conservation and Development Commission (Energy Commission) to add one member selected by its Executive Director to the Low-Income Oversight Board, which advises on issues related to low-income utility customers.

 What This Bill Does

-• Requires the Energy Commission to establish a mechanism to notify applicants to the Equitable Building Decarbonization Program about other energy-saving incentives they might qualify for.
+• Requires the Energy Commission to establish a mechanism to notify applicants to the Equitable Building Decarbonization Program that they may also be eligible for building energy efficiency and decarbonization incentives authorized by the Public Utilities Commission (PUC).

 Who It Names or Affects